Notes on the data: Mothers and babies

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Quintiles within PHNs, and Remoteness Area

-Denominator: Number of women who gave birth (data over 3 years)
+Numerator: The number of women who gave birth and who did not attend their first antenatal visit before 10 weeks gestation (data over 3 years)

 Detail of analysis: Per cent